ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 DDEV can be useful to locally simulate a production cluster.

-- See _[Clustering using DDEV](../infrastructure_and_maintenance/clustering/clustering_using_ddev.md)_ to add Elasticsearch, Solr, Redis or Memcached to your DDEV installation.
+- See [Clustering using DDEV](clustering_using_ddev.md) to add Elasticsearch, Solr, Redis or Memcached to your DDEV installation.
-- See _[Ibexa Cloud and DDEV](../infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md)_ to run locally an Ibexa Project using DDEV.
+- See [Ibexa Cloud and DDEV](ibexa_cloud_and_ddev.md) to locally run an Ibexa DXP project using DDEV.

 ## Stop or remove the project

-If you need to simply stop the project to start it again latter, use `ddev stop`.
-Afterward, a `ddev start` will run the project in the same state.
+If you need to stop the project to start it again latter, use `ddev stop`.
+Afterwards, a `ddev start` will run the project in the same state.

-If you want to fully remove the project,
+If you want to fully remove the project:

 - delete the DDEV elements without backup: `ddev delete --omit-snapshot && rm -rf ./ddev`;
 - remove the project folder: `cd .. && rm -r my-ddev-project`

-If [additional hostnames](#hostnames-and-domains) have been used, the hosts file must be cleaned.
+If [additional hostnames](#hostnames-and-domains) have been used, you must clean the hosts file.

 To learn more, to remove all projects at once or to remove DDEV itself, see [Uninstalling DDEV](https://ddev.readthedocs.io/en/latest/users/usage/uninstall/).